Pass Plus Scheme

 Motorways

-This will be something that you should never have done whilst learning to drive; driving on motorways whilst learning to drive is illegal and no driver or driving instructor should consider attempting to teach you how to.
-The Pass Plus Scheme’s module is designed to give the driver an insight into how to deal with other traffic on motorways as well as how to read the signs on motorways, deal with breaking down, and how to deal with cross winds and debris on the ground.
+Driving on motorways whilst learning to drive is illegal and no driver or driving instructor should consider attempting to teach you how to until you've passed your test.
+The Pass Plus Scheme’s module is designed to give the driver an insight into how to deal with other traffic on motorways, overtaking, approaching/leaving the motorway, reading signs on motorways, coping with a breakdown and handling crosswinds and debris on the ground.

 You will find that many insurance companies do offer discounts for drivers – new or otherwise – who have completed the Pass Plus course.